ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 #### ALWAYS HUNGRY\*

-If this player wishes to perform a Throw Team-mate action, roll a D6 after they have finishedd moving, but before they throw their Team-mate.
+If this player wishes to perform a Throw Team-mate action, roll a D6 after they have finished moving, but before they throw their Team-mate.
 On a roll of 2+, continue with the throw as normal.
 On a roll of 1, this player will attempt to eat their Team-mate.
 Roll another D6:

 * On a roll of 1, the Team-mate has been eaten and is immediately removed from the Team Draft list.
 No apothecary can save them and no Regeneration attempts can be made.
 If the Team-mate was in possession of the ball, it will bounce from the square this player occupies.
 * On a roll of 2+, the Team-mate squirms free and the Throw Team-mate  action is automatically fumbled, as described on page 53.